preciousproject/precious-simulator/README.md

 ![General](gifs/general.gif)

 This is the general tab and the entrypoint into the simulator.
 From here you can control your app's lifecycle.
 Select the main html file of your application and click run.
 You can stop the application again by clicking stop.
+This will not trigger any notifications, but terminate the app immediately.
 You can also change the resulting window's resolution, or send specific status messages to the app - like when background mode was entered, etc., so your app can react accordingly.

 ---